espocrm/documentation/docs/user-guide/stream.md

 !!! note

     If a user does not have *all* access level for all entity types, there are possible scenarios leading to an empty or not complete result list being displayed.
-It's a server load optimization measure when it would take a lot of resources to find the first notes the user has access to.
+It's a server load optimization measure when it would take too much of resources to find the first records the user has access to.
 Consider adding some search filters in such cases.

 ## See also